 Facilities engineers design, review, and implement new processes or improvements in manufacturing, facilities management, or a related field.
 Facilities engineers may also be responsible for plant operations.
 In this role, they may analyze material and labor costs, review construction bids, and make contractual recommendations.
 Other duties may include reviewing procedures to ensure compliance with government health and safety standards.
 Facilities engineers can work in offices, with some site visits, depending on the project.
 A typical work week is comprised of full-time hours, but some facilities engineers can work longer hours.

-Facilities engineers earn a median annual salary of $73,003 as of October 2016, according to PayScale.com.
+Facilities engineers earn a median annual salary of $75,375 as of Februrary 2020, according to PayScale.com.

 |Degree Level||Bachelor's degree is standard; occasionally employers prefer a master's degree|